 First, you need to familiarize yourself with position codes, such as the International 10-20 System (link).
 As you research different montages (or tDCS placements), you will refer to this chart to understand what placement the author is discussing.
-While it is easy to visually estimate electrode placement based on the International 10-20 System, precise positioning is always recommended.
+While it is easy to visually estimate electrode placement based on the International 10-20 System, or by using online guides (such as the ones listed on our tDCS Placements page), precise positioning is recommended.
 Precise positioning involves measuring distances on your head using anatomical landmarks.
 A good guide on this can be found here.
 It’s also good to familiarize yourself with the names and basic functions of the various cortexes of the brain.
 The more you know, the more you grow!

 What are montages and protocols?

 Montages are the many different possible tDCS positions of both the anode and cathode electrodes on the body.
 The Protocol is actually a combination of the tDCS montage (electrode position) being used, the current level being used, and the total duration of the session.
-The most officially researched protocol is anodal (positive: red) stimulation of the left dorsolateral prefrontal cortex (F3), and cathode (negative: black) positioned on Fp2 location, above the right eye brow, with 1mA current for 20min.
+The most officially researched protocol is anodal (positive: red) stimulation of the left dorsolateral prefrontal cortex (L-DLPFC – F3), and cathode (negative: black) positioned on right Frontopolor (Fp2), located on the forehead above the right eyebrow, using 1mA of current for 20 minutes.
 This montage has been shown to improve many cognitive functions such as working memory, impulse control, reasoning, and learning.

 What are some montages and their uses?

 There are many websites which provide information on tDCS montages, electrode placement instructions, and types of effects to be expected.
 Below are a few of the most reliable websites currently providing tDCS electrode montage placement information.
 In particular, Total tDCS provides 3D graphics of the head, which makes estimating electrode placement much easier.

 - DIY tDCS – A good overall blog on tDCS